 - Placement of death and funeral notices in newspapers

-- A viewing or wake at the funeral home chapel (often charged hourly with different rates for viewings outside of business hours)
+- A viewing at the funeral home chapel (often charged hourly with different rates for viewings outside of business hours)

 - Use of the funeral home chapel for the funeral service